Skip to main content

 SWK 515.
 Generalist Practice Field Education I. 3 Credits.

-Generalist field internship placement in a human service organization.
-Students apply foundation coursework, emphasizing core competencies and demonstration of practice behaviors.
-Prerequisite: Admission to field program.
+Generalist Field Education provides students the opportunity to integrate direct practice with acquired conceptional and theoretical knowledge and skills, emphasizing core competencies and demonstration of practice behaviors.
+Prerequisite: Admission to field education program.
 Corequisite: SWK 516.
 S/U grading.
 F.

 SWK 501.
 Human Behavior in the Social Environment I. 2 Credits.